John Tortorella: ECHL and AHL teams

 Tortorella's coaching career began with the American Hockey League (AHL)'s Rochester Americans and the East Coast Hockey League (ECHL)'s Virginia Lancers.
 He won the Calder Cup with the 1996 Rochester Americans.

 Tortorella has been credited by ECHL founders Henry Brabham and Bill Coffey for coming up with the name for the league during a meeting at a Ramada Inn in Winston-Salem, North Carolina.
 At the time, Tortorella was the head coach of Brabham's Virginia Lancers, but he left the Lancers to become the assistant coach of the American Hockey League (AHL)'s New Haven Nighthawks before the ECHL's inaugural season in 1988.

-Tortorella got his first head coaching chance when John Muckler was fired with four games left in the 1999-2000 season.
-His first game as a professional head coach was on April 1, 2000, which saw the Rangers tie the Boston Bruins 2–2.
+Tortorella got his first NHL head coaching chance when the New York Rangers fired John Muckler with four games left in the 1999-2000 season.
+His first game as an NHL head coach was on April 1, 2000, when the Rangers tied the Boston Bruins 2–2.
 Tortorella went 0–3–1.